absqueued/awesome/README.md

 - [wasmerio/wasmer](https://github.com/wasmerio/wasmer) - 🚀 Fast, secure, lightweight containers based on WebAssembly
 - [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - The fast Rust-based web bundler with webpack-compatible API 🦀️
 - [yewstack/yew](https://github.com/yewstack/yew) - Rust / Wasm framework for creating reliable and efficient web applications
+- [yshavit/mdq](https://github.com/yshavit/mdq) - like jq but for Markdown: find specific elements in a md doc
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.

 ## SCSS